Create a Website Account - Manage notification subscriptions, save form progress and more.

 There is a watering schedule for residents of the City of Cody.
 There is no watering on Monday.
-Addressed properties ending in even numbers water on Sunday, Wednesday and Friday of each week.
-Addressed properties ending in odd numbers water on Tuesday, Thursday and Saturday of each week.
+Addressed properties ending in even numbers may water on Sunday, Wednesday, and Friday of each week; addressed properties ending in odd numbers may water on Tuesday, Thursday, and Saturday of each week.

 The Cody Canal is the raw water source for the City of Cody.
 Raw water is untreated and unfiltered and as such contains amounts of biological matter in various stages of decomposition.

 The City of Cody does not offer a spring and fall cleanup.
 Rather, a large item pickup and tree and brush removal services are available for residential customers at this time.
 Large item pickup is available year-round, and tree and brush removal is available between November 1 and March 31.
 One pickup per month is allowed per residential customer paying for solid waste services, with a maximum of six large item pickups per calendar year.
 You may either contact City Hall at (307) 527-7511, choose option 1 (Administrative Services) and then option 1 (Utilities and Billing), or contact the City Shop at (307) 587-2958 to arrange for a pickup of approved items.
 View the Large Item, Tree, and Brush Removal brochure for more information.